Business Model Assessment

 Business Model Canvas and SWOT Analysis

-Alexander Osterwalder and Pigneur’s Business Model Canvas is the most famous tool for business modeling in the world.
-It is composed of nine building blocks, which can map every aspect of the business.
+Alexander Osterwalder and Pigneur’s Business Model Canvas is the world’s most famous tool for business modeling.
+It comprises nine building blocks that can map every business aspect.
 These building blocks are:

 After filling out all the nine blocks of the canvas, a SWOT analysis may be used in conjunction with the Business Model Canvas to provide the basis for marketing strategy and decision-making.
 To analyze the strengths and weaknesses, as well as the opportunities and threats of each building block, you must:

-3. Score each block again, from 1 to 10 (1 for threat level and 10 for opportunity level).
+3. Score each block from 1 to 10 (1 for threat and 10 for opportunity levels);

 4. Those blocks classified between 1-5 are weaknesses/threats.
 And those above five are potential strengths/opportunities.